Happy Meal: History

 Often, the Happy Meal is themed to promote a children and family-oriented film or television series.
 The first such promotion was the "Star Trek Meal", which promoted Star Trek: The Motion Picture in December 1979.
 The packaging used for the Star Trek Meal consisted of various images and games related to the film, as well as a comic strip adaptation of the film.
 Consumers had to buy numerous meals in order to complete the set.
 In 1982, McDonald's recalled Playmobil Happy Meal toys because they could have been dangerous to children under three years of age.
 In 1992, McDonald's withdrew their range of Happy Meal toys for the film Batman Returns, after complaints from parents that the film was unsuitable for children.

 In July 2011, McDonald's announced plans to make Happy Meals healthier, including the addition of apples.
-The redesigned meals will contain a smaller portion (1.1 ounces) of fries, along with the apples.
-On February 4, 2013, McDonald's announced that Fish McBites (fried Alaskan pollock, the same fish used in Filet-O-Fish) would be added as an entree, which would run until March, intended to coincide with Lent.
+The redesigned meals would contain a smaller portion (1.1 ounces) of fries, along with the apples.
+On February 4, 2013, McDonald's announced that Fish McBites (fried Alaskan pollock, the same fish used in Filet-O-Fish) would be added as an entrée, which would run until March, intended to coincide with Lent.

 In 2014, McDonald's introduced a mascot to Happy Meals in the United States named Happy, who originated in France and some international countries as early as 2009.
 Reactions were mixed, including criticism that the mascot's design was too frightening.